-This is the opening keynote from Fronteers 2010 in Amsterdam.
-It was kindly transcribed by these volunteers:
+The opening keynote from Fronteers 2010 in Amsterdam.

 I would like to talk to you today about The Design of HTML5.
 So there’s two parts to this: one is, of course, HTML5.
 I could stand up here and just talk about HTML5 but that’s not what I’m going to do because if you want to know what is in HTML5 you can Google it, you can read books, you can go and read the spec.

 Actually, some other people are going to be talking about the contents of the spec.
 Steve Faulkner will be talking about accessibility and HTML5.
 Paul Irish is going to go through a whole bunch of the APIs that are in HTML5.
 So I’m not just going to stand up here and run through what’s in HTML5.